How to Become a Child Psychologist

 Child psychologists help children and their families by diagnosing and treating mental health conditions.

-Do you enjoy working with children, are a good collaborator, and want to help children grow and learn?
-You may find a fufilling career as a child psychologist.
-Learn more in this guide, including the required education, licensing requirements, and potential salaries for careers in child psychology.
+Do you enjoy working with children, are a good collaborator, and want to help them grow and learn?
+You may find a fulfilling career as a child psychologist.
+This guide includes information on the required education, licensing requirements, and potential salaries for child psychology careers.

 Beginning with an undergraduate degree and a license, it typically takes at least 10 years to become a child psychologist.
 Licensure is regulated at the state level, and requirements vary slightly among jurisdictions, but they generally include the following: